 Using the term “addiction” to describe a vaper dependent on nicotine, and devoting expensive resources to lecture teenagers about the supposed horrors of juuling and addiction, is kind of disrespectful to people battling real addictions to opioids or alcohol.
 Those people risk their lives, often destroy their families, and sometimes wind up in prison.

-Turning the mild pleasures of nicotine or caffeine into a game of sensation-seeking is kind of a perversion of what these drugs offer users.
+Turning the mild pleasures of nicotine or caffeine into a game of sensation-seeking is kind of a perversion of what these drugs offer most users.
 Slamming down high-nic pods or chugging energy drinks misses the real point of lightweight drugs like nicotine and caffeine.